hashgraph/hedera-services/platform-sdk/docs/platformWiki.md

 This document contains information about the Swirlds Platform.
 It is currently a work in progress.

-The platform code is split into three categories: Core, Base, and Data.
-TODO expand
+The platform code is split into three categories:

+- Core: gossip, consensus, data flow, and various algorithms
+- Base: common utilities and libraries; logging, configuration, metrics, etc.
+- Data: merkle data structures for holding the ledger state

 ## Core